-Foreign/international travel.
-If you are including foreign/international travel in this budget, you must specify the country of origin and destination.
+Foreign travel, if applicable, must specify the country of origin and destination.
 Foreign travel must be in compliance with government regulations, including those of the U.S. Treasury Department's Office of Foreign Assets Control and the Fly America Act.
 List all trips - both foreign and domestic - individually.